McDuckyyyy/No-Comment---CodeSec/README.md

 # No-Comment---CodeSec

-This program is one to aid nurses in their daily jobs and care for their patients more efficiently.
+This program is designed to aid nurses in their daily jobs by keeping track of appointments and patient needs more efficiently.